AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/logging.md

 ---
 layout: default
 title:  "Logging"
-excerpt: "Learn how to use the Bellatrix logging library."
+excerpt: "Learn how to use the BELLATRIX logging library."
 date:   2018-06-23 06:50:17 +0200
 parent: web-automation
 permalink: /web-automation/logging/